 In 1959 Dr Harry Bennett, a senior medical officer in an Auckland hospital, was refused a drink in the bar of a local hotel because he was Māori.
 Other hotels refused bookings from Māori.
 Rental properties were advertised for ‘Europeans only’, and in some places Māori were kept separate from Pākehā in cinemas and swimming pools.

 Māori migration and restored mana

 Attitudes to race relations changed between the late 1960s and the mid-1980s.
 The Race Relations Act 1971 prohibited discrimination on the basis of race, nationality or ethnic origin.
-A Race Relations Conciliator was appointed to set up procedures for complaints about discrimination.
-Under the Human Rights Commission Act 1977 discrimination on the grounds of marital status, sex, and religion and ethical belief also became illegal.
+A Race Relations Conciliator was appointed to set up procedures for investigating complaints about discrimination.
+Under the Human Rights Commission Act 1977, discrimination on the grounds of marital status, sex, religion and ethical belief also became illegal.
 Pākehā intolerance and institutional discrimination were extensively challenged.

 Māori activism about land rights, culture and language led to the establishment of the Waitangi Tribunal in 1975 to investigate alleged breaches of Te Tiriti o Waitangi.
 From 1985 the Waitangi Tribunal could investigate breaches dating back to 1840.
 Māori whānau, hapū and iwi presented their claims to the Tribunal relating to many actions by the Crown that were breaches of the Treaty.
 On the basis of findings by the Waitangi Tribunal the Crown embarked on a range of settlements, starting in the late 1980s.